srlinuxamericas/N92-evpn/README.md

 ## Deploying the lab

-Login to the VM using the credentials on your card.

-This Git repo is already cloned to your VM.

-But in case you need it, use the below command to clone this repo to your VM.
+Use the below command to clone this repo to your VM.

 ```bash
 sudo git clone https://github.com/srlinuxamericas/N92-evpn.git